quicwg/base-drafts/draft-ietf-quic-recovery.md

 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.

-When CRYPTO frames are sent, the sender SHOULD set a timer for the handshake timeout period.
-Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedHandshakeData().
-On each consecutive expiration of the handshake timer without receiving an acknowledgement for a new packet, the sender SHOULD double the handshake timeout and set a timer for this period.
+When CRYPTO frames are sent, the sender SHOULD set a timer for the crypto timeout period.
+Upon timeout, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedCryptoData().
+On each consecutive expiration of the crypto timer without receiving an acknowledgement for a new packet, the sender SHOULD double the crypto timeout and set a timer for this period.

 When CRYPTO frames are outstanding, the TLP and RTO timers are not active unless the CRYPTO frames were sent at 1-RTT encryption.

-When an acknowledgement is received for a handshake packet, the new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.
+When an acknowledgement is received for a crypto packet, the new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.

 #### Retry and Version Negotiation